walles/exactype/README.md

 * If the user is too off in her press, neither buzz nor add a key.
 We need some kind of feedback though to tell the user that "I know you pressed, but it was too bad a hit so you need to improve".
 Maybe flash the keyboard red as well and put a marker where the user pressed?
+* Implement a Spell Checker Service.
+When the user ends a word containing one or more dodgy keypresses, add the original word + corrections for the dodgy keypresses to the (in memory only) word list.
+Maintain a list of at most 50 corrections or so, and possibly drop the whole thing when the user switches input fields.

 ## User Feedback
 * "I prefer having all keys the same size"